-Please write a brief statement in which you tell in your own words why you think some students resort to plagiarism.
-Pledge that you have not engaged in it.
+Please write a brief statement in which you tell how you would handle plagiarism if you were a college instructor.
+Do you think you would care if you were an instructor?
+Pledge that you have not engaged in plagiarism.

 Citations for the stories: